najafloo/android_teaching/README.md

 # Training Retrofit
-This repository is made for working retrofit and work with APIs
+This repository is made for working with retrofit and APIs